Klarr-Agency/Circum-Icons/README.md

 - [ ] Animate version 🎬
 - [ ] Duo tone & solid style for all 285 icons 😻
 - [ ] Premium access // Array Builder for 809 icons, Component Builder and more. 💸
+- [ ] Add icons to Elementor for WordPress 📰

 ## Where to find us! 👀
 - [Reddit](https://www.reddit.com/r/circumicons/)